-Food business in India is one of the most trending and highly competitive businesses right now.
-People can now order food from the comfort of their home and get it delivered at their doorstep.
+The food business in India is one of the most trending and highly competitive businesses right now.
+People can now order food from the comfort of their homes and get it delivered to their doorstep.
 The tremendous growth in the food industry has also brought up new issues in food safety and hygiene.
-Keeping in mind the public health interest and to ensure food safety, the Food Safety and Standards Authority of India (FSSAI) have regulated the Food Safety and Standards (Licensing and Registration of Food Business).
+Keeping in mind the public health interest and ensuring food safety, the Food Safety and Standards Authority of India (FSSAI) have regulated the Food Safety and Standards (Licensing and Registration of Food Business).

 To start a food business in India and carry out food services or sell food products, it is mandatory to obtain certain licenses.
 Not complying with such requirements may land up the business with legal problems.
 In this article, let’s discuss the top 5 license one needs to start a food business or industry in India

 The term AGMARK stands for Agricultural Marking.
 It is an exclusive trademark of the Indian government.
 It covers quality regulations for a variety of Agricultural and allied commodities like pulses, oils, fruits, vegetables, and more.
 Such commodities are categorized based on their quality with reference to various factors such as size, type, weight, color, and more.
 There are different grades for a special, good, fair, and ordinary food product.
 Such grades are called “AGMARK Grading”.

 Bureau of Indian Standards is a national Standards body of India, that formulates Indian Standards for various articles, processes, test methods, codes of practices, and more.
 BIS helps in promoting standardization and quality control in industries.
 The food manufacturers need to apply to BIS and get their permission to use the ISI mark on their products.
 The BIS inspects the factory, tests the products, verifies the quality of the products, and other facilities before giving permission to use an ISI mark.
 They also ensure that the food manufacturers use a well-defined quality control system and employ control measures at each stage of production.